"ELSEWHERE" introduction to Vangelis

 The Direct Mailing list

-There used to be a FAQ about Vangelis, originating from the old DIRECT mailing list, but that hasn't been updated since 1993.
+There used to be a widely accepted FAQ document about Vangelis, originating from the old DIRECT mailing list, but that hasn't been updated since 1993.

 Mark Griffin's book

 Another source of information is a book about Vangelis, called "Vangelis - the Unknown Man" by author Mark Griffin.
-The texts are primarily based on collected articles and interviews, and both Vangelis as well as the original article writers are quoted extensively.
-Often without proper references and sometimes taken out of context.
-There are also many mistaken speculations (ie: Not Milva but Vilma Lado sings on Astral Abuse, "Comet" is not an unreleased album but the music for the '86 Halley's Comet edition of Cosmos, Guy Protheroe did not write the 'lyrics' for 1492, "Diner Les Bustes" does not contain original Vangelis music, etc.) This book was released several years ago at a rather small scale, and was updated by Griffin for a second edition in 1997.
-It was limited to only a thousand copies, and is now very difficult to find.
-ISBN 0-9523187-2-5, latest edition 1997.
+The texts are primarily based on collected articles and interviews, and both Vangelis as well as the original article writers are quoted extensively, often without proper references and sometimes taken out of context.
+There are also many mistaken speculations (ie: Not Milva but Vilma Lado sings on Astral Abuse, "Comet" is not an unreleased album but the music for the '86 Halley's Comet edition of Cosmos, Guy Protheroe did not write the 'lyrics' for 1492, "Diner Les Bustes" does not contain original Vangelis music, etc.) This book was written in 1994 and released on a rather small scale.
+It was updated by Griffin for a second edition in 1997, limited to only a thousand copies.
+It can be difficult by now to find an unused copy, except in the UK where some bookstores (and the British Amazon.co.uk) are still able to deliver it.
+ISBN 0-9523187-2-5.

 For a while there was also Mark Griffin's international fan club called "ALBEDO", producing a fanzine that was due to appear twice per year.
-However, Griffin has suspended his activities after the ninth issue (November 2000), being disappointed for not getting support from Vangelis' management and because of the small number of album releases.
+However, Griffin has suspended his activities after the ninth issue (November 2000.)

 Spanish book